lelia/dependency-scanner/README.md

 Unit tests currently cover filetype parsers and database clients using fixture files.

-> 💡 Test coverage could be expanded with additional unit tests for the CLI, report generation and graph traversal.
+> 💡 Test coverage could be expanded with additional unit tests for the CLI and graph traversal.
 Integration tests could make API client testing more robust by introducing live network calls.

 ### Test fixtures